HumanCellAtlas/dcp-community/charters/DataPortal/charter.md

 * Create (or use Data Storage Service [DSS] provided) indexes to access files in the Data Store by using public DSS APIs to read the metadata
 * Browser support for multiple metadata schemas that are supported by the schema access library maintained by the Ingest service
 * Search views of Specimens, Projects and Files
-* Browser UI to search the DSS by specifying multiple search criteria (“facets”)
+* Support for specifying multiple search criteria (“facets”) through the Browser UI
-* Download selected files from the DSS via the UI and/or HCA DCP Command Line Interface (CLI)
+* Download selected files from the Data Store via the UI and/or HCA DCP Command Line Interface (CLI)
-* Leverage the authentication and authorization implementation from the Data Store
-* Browser interface to the DSS Collections service to save, view, list, share and delete the query results from a search operation
+* Browser interface to the Date Store Collections service to save, view, list, share and delete the query results from a search operation
-* Handoff of a Collection of search results to a tertiary portal.
+* Search results / Collections handoff to a tertiary portal.
 Provide for direct handoff of search results to FireCloud.
-* Facilities to save, view, share, update, and delete search queries and personal collections on a per-user basis
+* Facilities to save, view, share, update, and delete search queries and personal Collections on a per-user basis
-* Search results handoff to the Matrix service
+* Search results / Collections handoff to the Matrix service
 * API Documentation for portable, cloud-neutral APIs

 ## Out-of-scope
 * Production operation of other HCA DCP components in AWS (e.g. the DSS, data ingestion process, Secondary Analysis workflows, Tertiary Analysis portals, etc.)
 * Any separate data ingest application developed by The European Bioinformatics Institute (EBI) which may replace or augment the "Contribute" tab in the Data Portal
 * Methods Registry providing management, searching, filtering, sorting, visualization, and methods packages in the tertiary portal (registry is developed and maintained by the Broad Institute)
-* The HCA DCP CLI infrastructure implementation (which is part of the DSS)
 * Primary interface for collecting user feedback and feature/bug requests

 ## Milestones
 * Oct 2018:  Deploy MVP feature set as part of HCA DCP Pilot phase
 * Nov 2018:  Present Pilot phase portal to community
-* EOY 2018:  Improved scaling/hardening for additional gaps identified in HCA DCP Pilot phase
+* EOY 2018:  As needed improved scaling/hardening to address any gaps identified in HCA DCP Pilot phase
 * 1H  2019:  Save search queries and query results (using DSS Collections APIs).
-Handoff of a Collection of search results to the Matrix service and to tertiary portals.
+Search results / Collections handoff to the Matrix service and to tertiary portals.
 Vanilla Forums support.
 Canny support.

 ## Roles